MicrosoftDocs/PowerShell-Docs/dsc/tutorials/bootstrapDsc.md

 7. Create a VM by using the VHD where you installed the DSC MOF document.

-After intial boot-up and operating system installation, IIS will be installed.
+After initial boot-up and operating system installation, IIS will be installed.
 You can verify this by calling the [Get-WindowsFeature](/powershell/module/servermanager/get-windowsfeature) cmdlet.

 ## Inject a DSC metaconfiguration into a VHD

-You can also configure a computer to pull a configuration at intial boot-up by injecting a metaconfiguration (see [Configuring the Local Configuration Manager (LCM)](../managing-nodes/metaConfig.md)) into the VHD as its `MetaConfig.mof` file.
+You can also configure a computer to pull a configuration at initial boot-up by injecting a metaconfiguration (see [Configuring the Local Configuration Manager (LCM)](../managing-nodes/metaConfig.md)) into the VHD as its `MetaConfig.mof` file.
 If the **DSCAutomationHostEnabled** registry key is set to 2 (the default value),  DSC will apply the metaconfiguration defined by `MetaConfig.mof` to the LCM when the computer boots up for the first time.
-If the metaconfiguration specifies that the LCM should pull configurations from a pull server, the computer will attempt to pull a configuration from that pull server at inital boot-up.
+If the metaconfiguration specifies that the LCM should pull configurations from a pull server, the computer will attempt to pull a configuration from that pull server at initial boot-up.
 For information about setting up a DSC pull server, see [Setting up a DSC web pull server](../pull-server/pullServer.md).

 For this example, we will use both the configuration described in the previous section (**SampleIISInstall**), and the following metaconfiguration: